Online multiple hypothesis testing: Online error rate control methodology

 \subsubsection{SAFFRON}

 \citet{Ramdas2018} derived an adaptive version of LORD++ called SAFFRON, which is based on an estimate of the proportion of true null hypotheses.
 By not wasting its earnings on attempting to reject weaker signals (i.e.\ larger $p$-values), SAFFRON preserves alpha-wealth and hence can have a higher power than LORD++.
+To this end, {we} choose $\lambda \in (0,1)$ and define the candidate $p$-values as those that satisfy $P_t \leq \lambda$, since SAFFRON will never reject a $p$-value larger than~$\lambda$. {We also choose an infinite nonincreasing sequence of positive constants $\{ \gamma_t\}_{t=1}^{\infty}$ that sums to one.
+Reasonable default choices for these hyper-parameters are $\lambda = 0.5$ and $\gamma_t \propto t^{-1.6}$~\citep{Ramdas2018}.
+The formulae for the test levels~$\alpha_t$ for SAFFRON are given in Appendix~\ref{Asec:SAFFRON}}.